The Faculty

 Our Graduate Program in Creative Writing has close to a 2:1 student-to-faculty ratio, one of the highest of any MFA program in the country, which means our MFAs and PhD Minors are never at a loss for guidance and mentorship in writing and publishing.
 Below are just a few of the credentials that have helped make our MFA program one of the best.

-AMY QUAN BARRY, Professor (MFA: University of Michigan) is the author of the poetry collections Asylum, Controvertibles, and Water Puppets.
+AMY QUAN BARRY, Professor (MFA: University of Michigan) is the author of the poetry collections Asylum, Controvertibles, Water Puppets, and Loose Strife, as well as the novels She Weeps Each Time You’re Born and We Ride Upon Sticks.
 Her poems have appeared in The New Yorker, The Missouri Review, Ploughshares, The Kenyon Review, and other literary publications.
 She is the recipient of the Agnes Lynch Starrett Prize (for Asylum) and has received fellowships from Stanford University, the Wisconsin Institute for Creative Writing, the Wisconsin Arts Board, and the National Endowment for the Arts.

 RON KUKA, Faculty Associate & Creative Writing Program Coordinator (MFA: University of Iowa) has published short stories in the Iowa Journal of Literary Studies, Toyon, and Pavement.
 His teaching has been recognized with the Chancellor's Hilldale Award for Excellence in Teaching.

-JUDITH CLAIRE MITCHELL, Professor (MFA: University of Iowa) is the author of the novel The Last Day of the War.
+JUDITH CLAIRE MITCHELL, Professor Emerita (retired) is the author of the novels A Reunion of Ghosts (2015) and The Last Day of the War.
 Her stories and poetry appear in anthologies and literary magazines such as Best of the Fiction Workshops, Shaping the Story, Behind the Short Story, Barnstorming, The Iowa Review, Prairie Schooner, StoryQuarterly, and others.
 She has received fellowships from the James A. Michener and Copernicus Society of America, the Wisconsin Institute for Creative Writing, and the Wisconsin Arts Board.
-She is currently the College of Letters & Science's Jartz Fellow.
+She is currently the College of Letters & Science’s Jartz Fellow.
+More information is available on her website, judithclairemitchell.com.